SianiEmanuele/TechnologiesForAutonomousVehicles/lane_detection/README.md

 # Lane Detection System

 ![Demo GIF](demo.gif)
-*Replace the above with the actual path to your GIF.*

 ## Overview
 This project implements a toy **Lane Assistant** using **MATLAB**, designed to analyze preprocess video images taken from onboard cameras, detect lanes and alert the driver if it is getting close to the lane.